+There was no amortization expense for the six months ended June 30, 2013.
 Amortization expense was \$11.1 million for the years ended December 31, 2012, 2011 and 2010, and was allocated to operating expenses between "Marketing" and "Gathering, transportation and other" on the consolidated statements of operations based on the usage of the contract.
-Effective July 1, 2011 and in conjunction with the elimination of the Company's marketing activities, this amortization will be included in "Gathering, transportation and other" only.
+Effective July 1, 2011 and in conjunction with the elimination of the Company's marketing activities, this amortization has been included in "Gathering, transportation and other" only.